 You can grow basket willows in a wide range of soil types, but they prefer well drained soils in full sun.
 The willows will grow in almost all areas of the US and are very hardy.
 Willows in general have a tendency to be variable to climate and growing conditions.
 Your willow bed should ideally be free of any perennial weeds.
 Get your willow growing area ready the year before you plant.
 The soil is often too wet in the early spring when you will want to plant the cuttings.
 Some people choose to plant through a weed barrier fabric.
 Make sure you cut larger enough holes in the poly to avoid girdling of the stem as the plant grows in subsequent years.

 Maintain and check for adequate soil moisture during the first summer.
+Water is most important the first year to get adequate rooting.
 Minimize competition for water and sunlight from weeds or other plants.
 Mulching the plants can be helpful.
+Wood chip mulch works well.